weifund/weifund/README.md

 The best way to fix this, is to view your hash on your own gateway `http://your_local_node_address:8080/ipfs/your_ipfs_hash`, then view it on the main IPFS gateway, either `http://ipfs.io/ipfs/your_ipfs_hash` or `http://gateway.ipfs.io/ipfs/your_ipfs_hash`.
 This way your campaign's IPFS data can be retrieved, stored and spread in the swarm by others.

-Note, all essential campaign information necessary for crowdfunding buisiness logic is not stored with IPFS, so your campaign will be unaffected on the Ethereum/blockchain side of things.
+Note, all essential campaign information necessary for crowdfunding business logic is not stored with IPFS, so your campaign will be unaffected on the Ethereum/blockchain side of things.

 ## <a name="ipfs"></a> Notable Components